Antony Price

-Antony Price (born 1945) is an English fashion designer best known for evening wear and suits, and for being as much an "image-maker" as a designer.
-He has collaborated with musicians, including David Bowie, Robert Palmer, Iva Davies, Steve Strange, and Duran Duran, but especially Bryan Ferry and Roxy Music, whose look was defined by Price's designs.
-The manner in which Price dressed – or in many cases, undressed – the "Roxy girls" on the covers of their albums helped to define the band's pop retro-futurism.
+Antony Price (5 March 1945 – 16 December 2025) was an English fashion designer best known for evening wear and suits, and for being as much an "image-maker" as a designer.

+Price collaborated with musicians, including Duran Duran, David Bowie, Robert Palmer, Iva Davies, Steve Strange, but especially with Bryan Ferry and Roxy Music, whose looks were defined by Price's designs.
+The manner in which Price dressed – or in many cases, undressed – the "Roxy girls" on the covers of their albums helped define the band's pop retrofuturism.

-More recently, Price has been noted for dressing celebrities such as Tara Palmer-Tomkinson, Patsy Kensit, Anjelica Huston, Jerry Hall, Camilla Parker Bowles.
-Diana Ross, Melanie Griffith, Yasmin Le Bon and burlesque performer Dita Von Teese.
+He was later noted for dressing celebrities such as Tara Palmer-Tomkinson, Patsy Kensit, Anjelica Huston, Jerry Hall, Camilla Parker Bowles, Diana Ross, Melanie Griffith, Yasmin Le Bon and burlesque performer Dita Von Teese.

-Early life and education
+Background

-Price was born in Keighley, Yorkshire, England in 1945, and grew up Selside in the Yorkshire Dales National Park, later moving to Oxenhope.
+Price was born in Keighley in Yorkshire on 5 March 1945.
+He grew up in Selside in the Yorkshire Dales National Park, later moving to Oxenhope.
 He was educated at Eshton Hall School for Boys in Gargrave, Yorkshire.
-In 1961, At the age of 16, he gained entrance to the Bradford School of Art – now the Bradford School of Arts and Media Studies – completing a one-year General Art and Design course, followed by specialising for three years in Womenswear Fashion.
-In 1965 he entered the Royal College of Art's Fashion School in London where he completed a three-year course – two years in Womenswear Fashion, and the final year and degree show in Menswear Fashion.
-Price credits his time at the Bradford School as invaluable in preparing him for the Royal College, saying: "I arrived at the Royal College of Art with a total headstart and was able to whip my own show together."
+In 1961, at the age of 16, he gained entrance to the Bradford School of Art (now the Bradford School of Arts and Media Studies), completing a one-year General Art and Design course, followed by specialising for three years in womenswear fashion.
+In 1965, he entered the Royal College of Art's Fashion School in London where he completed a three-year – two years in womenswear fashion and the final year and degree show in menswear fashion – course.
+Price credited his time at the Bradford School as invaluable in preparing him for the Royal College, saying: "I arrived at the Royal College of Art with a total headstart and was able to whip my own show together."

+Price died on 16 December 2025, at the age of 80.